contiguity/cli/man/contiguity.1.md

 **contiguity** **set-token** \[_token_]

-: Store your Contiguity token so that you don’t have to specify it with every command.
-If you don’t specify a token, you will be interactively prompted for one.
+: Store your Contiguity token so that you don't have to specify it with every command.
+If you don't specify a token, you will be interactively prompted for one.

 **contiguity** **clear-token**